 Ministers are not obliged to make regulations to take remedial action because there may be other ways to achieve resolution of the incompatibility.
-However, this section provides Scottish Ministers with wide powers (including the amendment of primary legislation) which they can exercise using affirmative procedure if they consider regulations "necessary or expedient".
+However, this section provides Scottish Ministers with wide powers (including the amendment of primary legislation) which they can exercise using affirmative procedure if they consider regulations "necessary or expedient" (see Equality and Human Rights Committee Stage 1 Report paragraph 84).